XaviACLM/aspire-api/README.md

 #### The dashboard

 is accessed through Aspire.dashboard.
-It lets you read the balance from your accounts (Aspire.dashboard.balance(account)), the amount that's available to budget and how much you've spent/budgeted this month (Aspire.dashboard.available_to_budget(), .spent_this_month() and .budgeted_this_month()), as well as the amount spend/budgeted/left in the envelope for each category/category group (Aspire.dashboard.activity(), .budgeted(), .available()).
+It lets you read the balance from your accounts (Aspire.dashboard.balance(account)), the amount that's available to budget and how much you've spent/budgeted this month (Aspire.dashboard.available_to_budget(), .spent_this_month() and .budgeted_this_month()), as well as the amount spend/budgeted/left in the envelope for each category/category group (Aspire.dashboard.activity(category), .budgeted(category), .available(category)).

 Note that this is always fetched from the spreadsheet every time any of those functions are called - in general (except for the configuration), none of the data of the spreadsheet is ever looked at through a local copy.